kcalomento/Scraping-HTML-Challenge/README.md

 # Scraping-HTML-Challenge | Exploring Mars: Weather and News Data

-Welcome to the **Mars Data Exploration**!
-The goal of this repository is to provide a detailed analysis of weather trends on Mars while showcasing significant findings from NASA’s Mars-related news.
-The project applies data science methods to uncover patterns, support exploratory missions, and deepen our understanding of Mars' conditions.
+The project provides code and detailed analysis of weather trends on Mars while showcasing significant findings from NASA’s Mars-related news.
+The project applies methods to uncover patterns, support exploratory missions, and deepen our understanding of the planet's conditions.

 ---

 ## Project Overview

-Mars presents an environment filled with extreme conditions and intriguing seasonal shifts.
+Mars presents an environment filled with extreme conditions and seasonal shifts.
 The data in this project draws from two primary sources:

 1. **Mars Weather Data** explores daily observations of temperature, pressure, and seasonal changes, uncovering patterns that shape the planet’s climate.
 2. **NASA Mars News** delivers  insights into major events and scientific discoveries, providing a narrative of exploration and discovery.